DNIF-Documentation/DNIF/kb/docs/documents/connect-extract-enrich/Device-Integration/aruba-clearpass.md

  **Note:** In order to receive log over the DNIF Platform, need to configure [Syslog Connector](https://dnif.it/kb/connectors/supported-connectors/syslog/) on DNIF Console.

-Once the syslog connector is configured, you’re all set to start receiving logs.
+Once the syslog connector is configured, you're all set to start receiving logs.
 After completing the configuration, save the settings and verify that the logs are appearing in the DNIF Console.
 To confirm successful integration: